Police car: Audible warnings

 Audible warnings are the sirens on the vehicle.
 These sirens alert road users to the presence of an emergency vehicle before they can be seen, to warn of their approach.
 The first audible warnings were mechanical bells, mounted to either the front or roof of the car.
 A later development was the rotating air siren, which makes noise when air moves past it.
 Most modern police vehicles use electronic sirens, which can produce a range of different noises.
 Different models and manufacturers have distinct siren noises; one siren model, the Rumbler, emits a low frequency sound that can be felt through vibrations, allowing those who would not otherwise hear the siren or see the emergency vehicle to still know it is approaching.

 Different siren noises may be used depending on traffic conditions and the context.
 For example, on a clear road, "wail" (a long up-and-down unbroken tone) is often used, whereas in heavy slow traffic or at intersections, "yelp" (essentially a sped-up wail) may be preferred.
-Other noises are used in certain countries and jurisdictions, such as "phaser" (a series of brief sped-up beeps) and "hi-lo" (a two-tone up-down sound).
+Other noises are used in certain countries and jurisdictions, such as "phaser" (a series of brief sped-up yelps) and "hi-lo" (a two-tone up-down sound).
 Some vehicles may also be fitted with electronic airhorns.